 Living in Aldershot has been a memorable experience.
 The committee members confirm, “We’re inspired by the needs of children especially from lower income families who live primarily in apartments and town houses, in close proximity to each other and in constant awareness of the privileges of others living only a few blocks away.
 We are further inspired by the compassion that neighbours have for each other and the growing capacity of this community to care for itself.”

 According to committee members, Burlingtonians who reside in Aldershot can support their city more actively by continuing to engage and empower families to become active citizens thus increasing the odds of thriving for those in marginalized situations.

 The Sports 4 You Aldershot Committee thanks Burlington Community Foundation and True Sport for granting the funds this program.
 “Through the course of this program we have had the opportunity to have focus groups with the parents and the participants.”
 Shawna advises, “It has been amazing to see how our program has led to non-athletic students trying out for school sports teams, thus proving that by providing free instruction and access to sport you can alter lives.”

 Sports 4 You is one of two Aldershot programs–together with Education, Fitness and Growth Through Sport–established in 2011 with $30,000 in grants from True Sport and Burlington Community Foundation.
-The program is a great example of how generous Burlington donors are making a lasting impact on community vitality according to Colleen Mulholland, Executive Director, Burlington Community Foundation.
+The program is a great example of how generous Burlington donors are making a lasting impact on community vitality according to Colleen Mulholland, President and CEO, Burlington Community Foundation.
 “Kids are learning team dynamics and respect for each other and their coaches.
 And together, we’re leveraging sport to make a positive difference in the community.”